cyberspace7/release-action/README.md

 You want to be able to personalize those labels?
 Upvote or comment [this issue](https://github.com/cyberspace7/release-action/issues/5).

 That's it, when merged, you should find an open release PR.
-You just have to merge to merge it when you wish to release, voilà !
+You just have to merge it when you wish to release, voilà !

 Changes are found comparing GitHub
 [generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes),